 Understand the desired outcomes

-In any commercial relationship, both parties will seek to derive the maximum possible value; an inclination that will be enabled by the mechanism(s) in the deal.
-It is therefore essential that the design of an agreement is founded on a clear definition of all of the outcomes (or benefits) that are required and a good understanding of the stated and likely behaviours that will deliver them.
+In any commercial relationship, both parties will seek to derive the maximum possible value which is enabled by the mechanism(s) in the deal.
+It is essential that the design of an agreement is founded on a clear definition of all of the required outcomes (or benefits) that are required and a good understanding of the stated and likely behaviours that will deliver them.

-Fundamentally, the desired outcomes should be derived from the organisation’s commercial strategy, which should take account of the business context in which the contract will exist.
-For example, a defence contractor gains maximum commercial advantage from developing products that can be exported to many countries, rather than developing a highly bespoke product for one national customer.
+Fundamentally, the desired outcomes should be derived from the organisation’s commercial strategy and business context.
+For example, a defence contractor might gain maximum commercial advantage from developing products that can be exported elsewhere, rather than developing a highly bespoke product for one national customer.
 For such a customer, agreeing outcomes which support the contractor’s exporting aims, will keep the cost down.
-However, if the need is for a world-leading capability is needed few countries are likely to be able to afford it, driving the best value for money solution and an attractive investment opportunity will require different incentives.
+However, if a world-leading capability is needed few countries are likely to be able to afford it, driving the best value for money solution and an attractive investment opportunity will require different incentives.

 Identify the most appropriate commercial levers